UEFARIND - BA Architecture and Interior Design Extended Degree (with Foundation Year)

 CP3010 Critical and Contextual Studies: Foundation

-A Preparatory Certificate (exit award) may be awarded to a student completing all core modules and achieving 60 credits.
+A Preparatory Certificate (exit award) may be awarded to students completing all 4 core modules and achieving 60 credits.

 Arrangements for promoting reflective learning and personal development